Archive For April 2023

 Heceta Head Lighthouse

-One unique feature of the Heceta Head Lighthouse is its Fresnel lens, which was made in Paris, France and is one of the most powerful lenses ever made.
-The lens weighs over 2,000 pounds and has 256 individual glass prisms that work together to project the lighthouse beam up to 21 miles out to sea.
+• Fresnel Lens: One of the lighthouse's standout features is its Fresnel lens, crafted in Paris.
+This powerful lens weighs over 2,000 pounds and contains 256 glass prisms, projecting the lighthouse beam up to 21 miles out to sea, ensuring safe passage for vessels navigating the waters.

 Point Reyes Lighthouse